Life Is A Marathon, Not A Sprint: [Stop Chasing Quick Wins]

 For example, instead of losing 50 pounds, focus on creating a daily healthy eating routine and regular exercise.
 Consistently following this system will naturally result in weight loss.

-Measuring Progress And The Payoff Of Marathon Mentality
+The Payoff Of The Marathon Mentality

 Now, I know what some of you are thinking.
 If I’m not chasing quick wins, how do I know if I’m making progress?”
 Great question.
 In a marathon mentality, measuring progress looks a little different.